Ragtime (musical): Concerts

 A concert benefitting the Entertainment Community Fund (previously The Actors Fund) was held March 27, 2023, at the Minskoff Theatre.
-It was directed by Stafford Arima and featured many of the original Broadway cast, including Brian Stokes Mitchell, Audra McDonald, Mark Jacoby, Steven Sutcliffe, Judy Kaye, and Peter Friedman.
-Kelli O'Hara played the role of Mother in the concert staging.
-The concert was postponed from its original date of April 27, 2020, due to the COVID-19 pandemic.
-The concert was dedicated to the memories of the cast and crew who had passed, including Marin Mazzie (the original Mother), who died in 2018, the musical's librettist Terrence McNally and original director Frank Galati.
-The concert was filmed and was set to stream on PBS on November 29, 2024, but was pulled due to contract disputes.
+It was directed by Stafford Arima and featured many of the original Broadway cast, including Mitchell McDonald, Jacoby, Sutcliffe, Kaye, and Friedman.
+Kelli O'Hara played the role of Mother.
+The concert, dedicated to the memories of cast and crew, including Mazzie, McNally and Galati, was postponed for three years due to the COVID-19 pandemic.
+It was filmed in 2024, but has not been released.